openshift/lvm-operator/docs/troubleshooting.md

    ```

    If all goes well, another verification of the volume group should confirm that the `vg_missing_pv_count` is now 0.
-   This means that the existing data on the remaining disks is still accessible and the volume group can be activated again.
+   This means the existing data on the remaining disks is still accessible and the volume group can be activated again.

    Note that in some cases, especially during scenarios with data loss, the request might fail like below: